neha487/Pizza-Order-Program/README.md

-# Pizza-Order-Program
+🍕 Pizza Order Program 🍕

-🍕 The Pizza Order Program is a Python-based application that allows users to choose a pizza, add toppings, and calculate the total cost.
-It's a simple interactive program for practicing basic Python concepts like user input and conditionals.
+Welcome to the Pizza Order Program!
+This Python application allows users to order pizzas from a menu, select their toppings, and calculate the total price.
+Perfect for simulating pizza orders for restaurants or practicing Python programming.